jotaf98/simple-tar-dataset/readme.md

 **Just Tar it:** No particular structure is enforced in the Tar archive.
 This means that you can just archive your files with no modification, and handle any data/meta-data with your dataset code.

 **Why?** Storing a dataset as millions of small files makes access inefficient, and can create other difficulties in large-scale scenarios (e.g. running out of inodes, inneficient operations in distributed filesystems which are optimised for fewer large files).
-A Tar file is a simple and uncompressed archive format for which numerous utilities exist, and it allows fast random access into a single file.
+A Tar file is a simple and uncompressed archive format for which numerous utilities exist, and it allows fast random access into a single archive file.

 ## Example